‘Australia’s Hottest Bikini Model’ Tina Louise Bares Booty As She Shows Off Her ‘Arch Game’

 “Let’s do this together and we could be the McDonalds sign,” a third user added.

-As The Inquisitr previously reported, Tina Louise is committed to veganism, and she recently opened a plant-based restaurant in Los Angeles in partnership with other models, including Lindsey Pelas, Tiffany Toth, Jessica Hall and Emily Sears.
+As The Inquisitr previously reported, Tina Louise is committed to veganism, and she recently opened a plant-based restaurant in Los Angeles in partnership with other models, including Lindsey Pelas, Tiffany Toth, Jessica Hall, and Emily Sears.

 View this post on Instagram